FIWARE/tutorials.PEP-Proxy/README.md

 | PEP_PASSWORD | `test`|  The Password for the PEP Proxy |
 | PEP_PROXY_PDP | `idm`| The Type of service offering the Policy Decision Point|
 | PEP_PROXY_MAGIC_KEY | `1234` | |

+For this example, the PEP Proxy is checking for Level 1 - *Authentication Access* not  Level 2 - *Basic Authorization* or Level 3 - *Advanced Authorization*.